michaelja2983/chargingzone/README.md

 ### Footer with social media links.

 ![Social Media](/assets/images/footer.JPG)
--Footer on all pages, availalbe at the foot of each page.
+- Footer on all pages, availalbe at the foot of each page.
--Address details along with clickable social media links.
+- Address details along with clickable social media links.

 ### Site charging location Map.

 ![Charging Map](/assets/images/charging%20map.JPG)
--Charging Location available from the navigation bar.
+- Charging Location available from the navigation bar.
--Clear easy to undestand instructions with relative steps.
+- Clear easy to undestand instructions with relative steps.
--Easy to navigation map, zoom into your chosen area and click the choice of location.
+- Easy to navigation map, zoom into your chosen area and click the choice of location.
--Location displays details of charging location and type of charger.
+- Location displays details of charging location and type of charger.
--Responsive at all screen sizes.
+- Responsive at all screen sizes.

 ### Contact us Form.

 ![Contact Form](/assets/images/contact%20form.JPG)
--Available from the navigation bar under Contact Us -Clear easy to complete form.
+- Available from the navigation bar under Contact Us
+- Clear easy to complete form.
--Required fields added to the form to avoid spam.
+- Required fields added to the form to avoid spam.

 ## Running Tests / Validation